 1 Full Frame Sensor Brush + 3 Chamber Swabs + Storage Tube

 German sensor cleaning brush with fine bristles.
-Avoids the wet method and saves time, products, and money.
+It avoids the wet method and saves time, products, and money.

 Make sure to follow the instructions that come with the brush.
 You must keep the bristles clean.